Camp Fire Finally 100 Percent Contained After 153K Acres Burned

 — Gizmodo (@Gizmodo) November 25, 2018

-Butte County Sheriff Kory Honea shared a video message on social media on Thanksgiving to update the public about their search efforts.
+Butte County Sheriff Kory Honea shared a video message through social media on Thanksgiving to update the public about their search efforts.
 At the time the video was recorded, 820 people from the Butte County Sheriff’s Department were out searching.
 One hundred law enforcement officers were also out protecting evacuated areas.

 “This has been a tough situation for all of us.
 We’re in this together.
 We are Butte County strong,” Honea said.